-We intend to remove the following frequency response products from active procurement, and meet the requirement in a more transparent and competitive way.
+We intend to remove the following frequency response products services from active procurement and meet the requirement in a more transparent and competitive way.
 We are working with all affected parties to transition them to new routes to market.

-- Frequency Control by Demand Management

-- Enhanced Frequency Response

-- Interconnector Response

-Spin GenNon-tendered Fast Reserve with low frequency trigger
+- Enhanced Frequency Response ceases summer 2022 - Interconnector Response - Non-tendered Fast Reserve with low frequency trigger